OsamaCode0/CodeProjects/GraphQL-README.md

 ## 🧪 Testing & Development

 ### GraphQL Playground
-Access the interactive GraphQL Playground at `http://localhost:8080/graphql` in development mode to:
+In development mode, open the interactive GraphQL Playground at http://localhost:8088/playground.
+If you're using Altair or Apollo Sandbox, access the endpoint at http://localhost:8088/graphql.
+There you can:
 - Explore the schema
 - Test queries and mutations
 - View documentation